PurpurMC/PurpurDocs/mkdocs/Log4j.md

 It exists for all vanilla Minecraft versions newer than 1.7.10, and affects every application that utilizes the library.
 Notably the vanilla client, all vanilla-based servers such as Paper and Purpur, Velocity, and Waterfall.
 If you run any other Java-based applications, such as Jenkins or UniFi, ensure they are up-to-date as well.

 Mojang has pushed a fix for all client versions 1.8 and newer.
 1.7.10 and older are not vulnerable.
-Purpur has pushed a jar containing a fix for 1.18.1, and published XML files for 1.18 and older.
+Purpur has pushed a JAR containing a fix for 1.18.1, and published XML files for 1.18 and older.
 Plugins that shade or depend on older versions of the library will also require updates.

 ## Updating Purpur
-Due to the way our tooling works, we cannot push fixed jars for versions older than the latest Minecraft release.
+Due to the way our tooling works, we cannot push fixed JARs for versions older than the latest Minecraft release.
 Now is a good time to get off unsupported versions and onto the latest and greatest versions of the game.

 ### 1.18.1 and newer
 1.18.1 Builds [`#1464`](https://api.purpurmc.org/v2/purpur/1.18.1/1464/download) and newer are patched.
 [Download the latest builds here](https://purpurmc.org/downloads).

 ### 1.18 to 1.17
-As stated above, Purpur does not provide a patched jar.
+As stated above, Purpur does not provide a patched JAR.
 Instead, we provide an XML file that disables what causes the exploit.
-To install, <a download href="../xml/purpur_log4j2_117.xml" >download this XML file</a>, place it in your server’s root directory (where the jar files are), and add `-Dlog4j.configurationFile=purpur_log4j2_117.xml` after `java` in your launch arguments.
+To install, <a download href="../xml/purpur_log4j2_117.xml" >download this XML file</a>, place it in your server’s root directory (where the JAR files are), and add `-Dlog4j.configurationFile=purpur_log4j2_117.xml` after `java` in your launch arguments.

 ???+ warning "Warning"
     This method has not been fully tested on 1.18.
 Report any issues found on the documentation's [issue tracker](https://github.com/PurpurMC/PurpurDocs/issues).